BruhfessorX/cybercraft5e/docs/player-options/races/anomalie.md

 - **Elemental Affinity:** Choose acid, cold, fire, lightning, or thunder damage.
 You gain resistance to the chosen damage type.
 - **Primal Surge:** Once per long rest, when you hit with an attack, you may deal an additional 1d6 damage of your chosen type.
 - **Resonance Trait - Elemental Veneration (Corruption 4+, Any stat 19+):** You can now use your Primal Surge ability a number of times equal to your corruption per long rest and its damage increases by 1d6 for every 4 corruption points you have.
-Choose Necrotic of Radiant, half your damage is now that type.
+Choose Necrotic or Radiant, half your damage is now that type.
 ---

 ### **Phantasma (P)**